 Former magazine art director turned interior designer, Clare Donohue:

-Background and Training My passion for design has taken many turns.
+Background: A passion for design that's taken many turns.

-It’s been a great benefit having this varied experience and seeing the process of renovation from so many points of view.
-It makes me consider any project from three perspectives – that of designer, client, and contractor.
-I believe renovations work best as collaborations.
+Renovations are big, exciting, creative art projects.
+It’s not buying a product off the shelf, it’s inventing something that has never existed before.
+I believe all renovations work best as collaborations.
 As we go along, we’re problem solving and making decisions as a team.
 The process is just as engaging as the results.

-In addition to running my design studio, I helped found Sane Energy Project, a non-profit devoted to the transition to a renewable energy future.
-Sane is now run by a wonderful staff of energetic activists.
-A portion of profits from One to One Studio is donated each year to support the terrific work they do.
+In addition to running my design studio, in 2011 I founded Sane Energy Project, a non-profit devoted to the transition to a renewable energy future.
+In 2017, I passed the reins to our wonderful staff.
+A portion of profits from One to One Studio is donated to support the terrific work they continue to do.